5 examples of AI in the contact center

 Call center monitoring is one of the most effective ways call centers can improve their customer service; it gives managers the opportunity to watch (or rather listen) to their agents in action.

-By monitoring what agents say during interactions, managers can easily identify problems within their teams, maintain quality standards and compliance, improve the customer experience, and improve overall call center performance.
+By monitoring what agents say during interactions, managers can easily identify problems within their teams, maintain quality standards and compliance, improve the customer satisfaction and experience, and improve overall call center performance.
 However, listening in on a few calls here and there isn’t going to do any good for your agents, your customers, or your call center at large.

-Let’s say call center managers were able to manually review 5 random calls per agent each month for quality assurance and training purposes.
+Let’s say call center managers were able to manually review 5 random calls per agent each month for call center quality assurance and training purposes.
 Depending on the call volume that means only a few percent of calls are actually used for coaching and training, which is nowhere near a statistically significant sample size.

 Call quality monitoring is all about changing agent behavior and managers need to understand how agents act day-in and day-out, not just basing their entire review and training plan on 1 or 2 calls.
-Instead of manually reviewing a small sample of calls, managers can improve call center monitoring with a speech analytics solution where 100% of calls are automatically recorded AND calls are monitored in real-time.
+Instead of manually reviewing a small sample of calls, managers can improve call center monitoring with a speech analytics solution where 100% of calls are automatically recorded AND calls are monitored in real-time to yield key performance indicators.

-Now you are getting a 360 degree view of your call center and can trust your action items are based on sound data, not just casual observations.
+Now you are getting a 360 degree view with this call center monitoring software and can trust your action items are based on sound data, not just casual observations.

-Make sure your call center monitoring goals accurately represent your customers’ expectations and aren’t just about what numbers you wish to see from your agents.
-If you’re not monitoring for and measuring what customers’ value then you’re just wasting your time and tasking your agents to hit certain goals that could actually undermine the customer experience.
+Make sure your call center quality monitoring goals accurately represent your customers’ expectations and aren’t just about what numbers you wish to see from your agents.
+If you’re not monitoring for and measuring what customers’ value then you’re just wasting your time and tasking your contact center agents to hit certain goals that could actually undermine the customer experience.

 Improving your agents’ first call resolution rate (FCR) and tracking that metric is a way of measuring your employees’ efficiency and driving customer satisfaction.